Internships

 The Philip Warman Endowed Fund for Special Collections

 Philip Warman was a friend of the library who enjoyed visiting Special Collections and Archives in the summer when attending the Civil War Institute.
-Warman passed away in 2021, leaving a gift to fund student internships in Special Collections and to support the acquisition of Civil War items to support the curriculum.
+Warman passed away in 2021, leaving a gift to fund student internships in Special Collections and to support the acquisition of Civil War materials.

 Support the Warman Internship